Updated June 12, 2020

-Foot Golf at Huron Hills is open and is fun for all ages.
+Foot Golf at Huron Hills is open.
 Visitors must bring their own soccer ball.
-Hours of operation are Thursday-Saturday, 11 a.m.-7 p.m.
+Hours of operation are Thursday and Friday, 11 a.m.-8 p.m. and Saturdays, 4-8 p.m.
 There will be a maximum of four people per group.
 Please practice physical distancing.
-Please contact the clubhouse to schedule, 734.794.6246..
+Please contact the clubhouse to schedule, 734.794.6246.

 GIVE 365 PROGRAMS AND VOLUNTEER OPPORTUNITIES

 Reach out to GIVE 365 for small group and individual volunteer opportunities.
 Call 734.794.6445 or email firstname.lastname@example.org.
 Adopt-a-Park is also up and running.
 Contact email@example.com for more information.
 Check out our website for other park volunteer happenings!